Fausto-Grilo/HashSlicer/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing
-We welcome contributions!
-If you'd like to contribute, please:
-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a pull request
+Contributions, suggestions, and feedback are always welcome!
+If you have any ideas for improvement or want to fix a bug, feel free to open an issue or create a pull request.

 ## Disclaimer
 HashSlicer is intended for ethical hacking and educational purposes only.
 Unauthorized usage against systems without permission is illegal and unethical.
 Always obtain explicit authorization before testing any system.